Tenerife: From Volcano to Rainforest - Guided

 This tour is led by an experienced guide who will really help to immerse you in the unique culture and history of the island, as well as taking you on the best cycling routes.

 Day 1 - AronaThe holiday begins when we transfer you from either of Tenerife's two aiports to the village of Arona on the south of the island.

 Arona is situated on the edge of the stunning Teide National Park and is a great introduction to the unique landscape on Tenerife.

 The hotel is a delightful country house with views to both the sea and the imperious volcano in the center of the island.

 Day 2 – GarachicoThe first day in the saddle heads into the Teide National Park, passing on an undulating route through the spectacular volcanic landscape.
-The day finishes with a long descent into Garachico.
+The day is quite long, but relatively gentle and finishes with a prolonged descent into Garachico.